gnuradio/pybombs/README.md

 PyBOMBS is good at building GNU Radio, UHD, and various Out of Tree (OOT) modules from source and then installing into a specified user directory rather than in the system files.
 PyBOMBS detects the user's Operating System and loads all of the prerequisites in the first stage of the build.

+For those looking to dive right in, the following commands *should* install PyBOMBS and GNU Radio version 3.8 (from source) into a directory called ~/prefix-3.8 and was verified to work under a fresh Ubuntu 18 and 20 install.

+ sudo apt-get install python3-pip sudo pip3 install pybombs pybombs auto-config pybombs recipes add-defaults pybombs prefix init ~/prefix-3.8 -R gnuradio-default source ~/prefix-3.8/setup_env.sh gnuradio-companion

+Because it's installing GNU Radio from source, the 5th step might take some time, for a quicker install see https://wiki.gnuradio.org/index.php/InstallingGR#Ubuntu_PPA_Installation.

 ## Table of Contents

 * [Installing PyBOMBS](#install)